IBE160/SG-Nettgrupp1/docs/atdd-checklist-1-2.md

 ```
 Running 9 tests using 2 workers

-  ✘  1 …› API Endpoint Verification › AC3: POST /api/products should create a new product (503ms)
-  ✘  2 …I Endpoint Verification › AC3: GET /api/products should return a list of products (469ms)
-  ✘  3 … Endpoint Verification › AC3: GET /api/products/:id should return a single product (90ms)
-  ✘  4 …› API Endpoint Verification › AC3: POST /api/products should create a new product (455ms)
-  ✘  5 …I Endpoint Verification › AC3: GET /api/products should return a list of products (484ms)
-  ✘  6 … Endpoint Verification › AC3: GET /api/products/:id should return a single product (97ms)
-  ✘  7 …› API Endpoint Verification › AC3: POST /api/products should create a new product (429ms)
-  ✘  8 …I Endpoint Verification › AC3: GET /api/products should return a list of products (463ms)
-  ✘  9 …Endpoint Verification › AC3: GET /api/products/:id should return a single product (104ms)
+  ✓  1 …› AC3: GET /api/products should return a list of products (801ms)  ✓  2 …ion › AC3: POST /api/products should create a new product (591ms)  ✓  3 …AC3: GET /api/products/:id should return a single product (304ms)  ✓  4 …ion › AC3: POST /api/products should create a new product (291ms)  ✓  5 …› AC3: GET /api/products should return a list of products (414ms)  ✓  6 …AC3: GET /api/products/:id should return a single product (232ms)  ✓  7 …ion › AC3: POST /api/products should create a new product (275ms)  ✓  8 …› AC3: GET /api/products should return a list of products (397ms)  ✓  9 …AC3: GET /api/products/:id should return a single product (262ms)

-  9 failed
+  9 passed (11.1s)
 ```

 **Summary:**
 - **Total tests:** 9 (3 tests x 3 browsers)
-- **Passing:** 0 (expected)
+- **Passing:** 9
-- **Failing:** 9 (expected)
+- **Failing:** 0
-- **Status:** ✅ RED phase verified
+- **Status:** ✅ GREEN phase verified

-**Expected Failure Messages:**
-- `connect ECONNREFUSED ::1:5173`: This is the expected error for the `POST` and `GET` tests, as the API server and routes have not been created yet.
-- `expect(createdProductId, ...).toBeDefined()`: This is the expected error for the `GET /:id` test, as the failing `POST` test prevents the `createdProductId` from being defined.

----

 ## Notes

-- The test suite is correctly in a RED state.
-The developer can now proceed with implementation, using the failing tests as a guide.
+- The ATDD checklist is now complete.
+The developer has successfully implemented the API endpoints and all associated tests are passing.

 ---